SmugTheKiler/discord.js-bot-guid/readme.md

-# Part 3
+# Part 4
-Adding events!
+Making your very first command!

-Find out whats happening in the servers your bot is in!
+Make your bot do something besides being online and reciving messages!